JoeyStanley/joeyr/README.md

     method described in the *Atlas of North American English* using just one line of code within a tidyverse pipeline.
-This is my current favorite normalization procedure and I was sick of writing large blocks of code in all my scripts, so I wrapped it up as a package.
+This is my current favorite normalization procedure and I was sick of writing large blocks of code in all my scripts, so I wrapped it up as a function.

   - `norm_deltaF()` is qanother way to normalize your data, based on Keith Johnson's (2020) paper.